marc-se/firegames/README.md

 ## Create your Firebase API Key

+Create a new directory, called `config` under `src/app/`.

-Create a `config.js` file in `src/app/config/` with the following contents:
+Then, create a `config.js` file in `src/app/config/` with the following contents:

 ```javascript
 const config = {